mossprescott/swift-pd/README.md

 There are probably lots of Swift language/library features that won't work at all.
 And lots that will work in the Simulator but don't really make sense for the device.

-Only a tiny portion the the Playdate API is currently wrapped in nice Swift syntax.
-To do anything very useful, we'll need at least the graphics/image and input APIs.
+Only a portion the the Playdate API is currently wrapped in nice Swift syntax, including basic input and drawing, and sprites.
+Additional APIs are often easy to add, but it can be tedious.
-You can access everything via `Playdate.c_api`, but the types get pretty ugly.
+With the current structure, you can't talk directly to the raw C APIs from your app, but you have the library source, so feel free to add what you need and submit a PR if you're feeling like sharing.

 This might actually work on an Intel Mac, or on Linux or Windows, with some changes.
 If you try it and get somewhere, submit a PR.